TheLinuxITGuy/Turtle-Dragonflight/README.md

 The Dragonflight UI for Turtle WoW.

 ## 🛠️ Installation
 This is a stand-alone addon made for the Turtle WoW 1.12.1 client.
+Based on [ShaguTweaks](https://shagu.org/ShaguTweaks/)

 #### tDF Install
 1. Unpack the zip file included with this download.